Frequently asked questions

 What age do I have to be?

-Residents need to be 67yrs of age at time of admission, however you can apply from the age of 62.
+Residents need to be 67 years of age at the time of admission; however, you can apply from the age of 62 years of age.

 Do I have to be on the Centrelink aged pension?

-You can apply before you are on the aged pension, but residents need to be in receipt of a Centrelink Aged Pension income at the time of admission.
+You can apply before you are on the aged pension; however, residents need to receive a Centrelink Aged Pension income at the time of admission.

 Can I have income from other sources?